ABOUT

 About Swift’s Hill Psychology Practice

-Swift’s Hill Psychology Practice takes its name from a nearby area of natural beauty.
+Swift’s Hill Psychology Practice was founded and is run by Dr Caroline Bendall DClin Psy, MSc, PGDip, BA (Hons) and is based in Stroud, Gloucestershire.
+The practice takes its name from a nearby area of natural beauty.
 Just as nature and landscape can provide space for reflection, therapy at Swift’s Hill Psychology Practice creates a safe space for contemplation, healing and psychological growth.

 About Caroline

-Caroline is a highly experienced Clinical Psychologist who brings over 15 years of clinical experience working within the NHS and other settings, supporting adults and families from a wide range of backgrounds and life stages.
-Caroline currently continues to work part time in her role as a Principal Clinical Psychologist in the NHS alongside her private practice.
+I am a HCPC registered Clinical Psychologist with over 15 years of clinical experience working within the NHS and other settings.
+During this time, I have had the privilege of supporting adults and families from a wide range of backgrounds and life stages through the navigation of a range of emotional and psychological challenges.

 Professional Membership/Accreditations